curiosity81/T-1000/README.md

    * /run
    * /sys

-The file /etc/fake-hwclock.data changes each boot up and must therefore be excluded.
 Variable directories cannot be transfered to a separate partition, since this did not work with /proc.
 The opposite is also not working, since /etc, which contains the configuration files (e.g. /etc/fstab) needs to be accessible at boot up.
 The /media- and /mnt-directory are empty unless some additional partition is mounted.